saulfabregwiivc/Snes9xTX/README.txt

 - Updated to the latest Snes9x GX 4.5.3
 - Disabled peripheral devices by default if not selected in controller settings
-- Added new options to turn it on/off sprite limit and hi-res mode in video settings disable hi-res mode to keep video filtering active with games using this mode
+- Added new options to turn it on/off sprite limit and hi-res mode in video settings Disable hi-res mode to keep video filtering active with games using this mode
 - Added credits button in main menu settings (thanks InfiniteBlue!)
 - Updated credits
 - Updated all language files